BioinfoMachineLearning/cryoppp/README.md

-# CryoEM protein particle dataset for single particle analysis
+# CryoEM particle dataset for single particle analysis
 This repository contains scripts used to crawl, download, process and annotate CryoEM protein particle data with ground truth annotations.

 ## Path to Dataset: